Mummification

 - Sensations of compression, warmth, stillness, and helplessness are central; some scenes deepen the experience with sensory deprivation by covering the eyes or ears.

-- Release depends entirely on the active partner cutting or unwrapping the encasement, so safety tools such as blunt-tipped trauma shears are kept within reach.
+- Release depends entirely on the active partner cutting or unwrapping the encasement, so safety tools such as blunt-tipped trauma shears are kept within reach and everyone present knows where they are.

 Materials and full-body sleepsacks overlap it with latex and rubber encasement, and the power dynamic links it to dominance and submission.